artistic-hacktivist/queer_doom_mod/README.md

 HOW TO PLAY:
 I'm assuming you have experience with doom modding.
 Simply load the mod with gzdoom as you would any other.

+For up to date development info, visit the blog section of my website https://artistic-hacktivist.github.io/